| Towards cross-cultural taxonomy of animal species according

 voted for the 1st response).

+Discussion.
 The similarity between Russian and other two languages in

 terms of animal similes related to personality traits was